H3XDaemon/MagiskOnNox/README.md

 # Magisk On Emulator, Android x86 project

+> Due to trivial reason.
+Magisk on Emulator is discontinued.
+For Android-x86 users (BlissOS, PhoenixOS,...), please use [initrd-magisk](http://github.com/HuskyDG/initrd-magisk) instead.

 ## About
 A bash script that can integrate Magisk root into Nox Player and other Android x86, emulators